 3) Crowdsource support

 Involve your crowd in the whole journey, including your campaign prep.
 Get feedback on your content.
 Ask for ideas on rewards (or, better yet, some of the rewards that you can offer!).
-This doesn’t have to be all 50 people, and you might not ask for the same support from each of them, but we do think that in crowdfunding the old adage of “if you ask for money, you get advice and if you ask for advice, you get money” is dead.
+This doesn’t have to be everyone you’ve reached out to, and you might not ask for the same support from each of them, but we do think that in crowdfunding the old adage of “if you ask for money, you get advice and if you ask for advice, you get money” is dead.
 We find that if you ask for advice, you’ll often get both.
+Here’s an example from the Yeastie Boys equity crowdfunding campaign, where they asked their crowd what rewards they’d like to see.

 If you don’t have social media accounts, this could be a bit harder.
 You’ll need to be really really really clear on how you’ll activate your crowd if you don’t have them.
 Is it emails?